bbauska/front-end-web-ui/README.md

 Compressing and Minifying Images

--   We use the *imagemin-cli* NPM module to help us to compress our images to reduce the size of the images being used in our project.
-Install the *imagemin-cli* module as follows:
+-   We use the <i>imagemin-cli</i> NPM module to help us to compress our images to reduce the size of the images being used in our project.
+Install the <i>imagemin-cli</i> module as follows:

 **npm -g install imagemin-cli@3.0.0**

-Remember to use *sudo* on mac and Linux. **NOTE:** Some students have encountered issues with imagemin-cli not installing its plugins due to issues with global permissions on Mac.
+Remember to use <i>sudo</i> on mac and Linux. **NOTE:** Some students have encountered issues with imagemin-cli not installing its plugins due to issues with global permissions on Mac.
 In that case try

 **sudo npm install -g imagemin-cli@3.0.0 --unsafe-perm=true --allow-root**